dluca22/commerce/README.md

 ## Auctionly

-This is my submission for problemset2 Commerce for cs50web
+*This is my submission for problemset2 Commerce for cs50web*

-This is a django web app about an ecommerce auction website.
+#### This is a django web app about an ecommerce auction website.

 The website handles visits between anonymous users and registered ones.
 An anonymous user can browse all the listings in the website and the category section;
 he can see all the active listing, browse the content, the image, description, owner, starting price and current price, but cannot either place a bid, leave a comment or add the item to his watchlist.

-If an user logs in the interface changes and now the user can visually differentiate between the auctions he posted that will be highlighted in blue, from the auctions other users posted, that will be highlited in green.
+If an user logs in the interface changes and now he user can visually differentiate between the auctions he posted that will be highlighted in blue, from the auctions other users posted, that will be highlited in green.

 Every auction in the main view are displayed as a card containing the name of the owner of the listing, the image, the title, the current price and a snippet of the description that is actually a slice from the original description taken from the Listing model.